danfanlol/webserver/README.md

 ## NPM scripts

 A `:dev` suffix indicates a script for development, and `:public` for production.
+By default, the server will be hosted on port 3000, which can be specified via the `PORT` environment variable.

 Script | Description
 -|-